atlassian/react-beautiful-dnd/docs/patterns/virtual-lists.md

 ## Background: what are virtual lists?

 A "virtual list" is the name given to a _windowing_ performance optimisation technique where only the **visible** list items are rendered.
+See [Rendering large lists with react-window](https://addyosmani.com/blog/react-window/) by Addy Osmani for more background on virtual lists

 ![windowing](https://user-images.githubusercontent.com/2182637/65490523-a7307980-def0-11e9-9991-a7e0c2a6e30a.gif)

-> Diagram from [Creating more efficient React views with windowing](https://bvaughn.github.io/forward-js-2017/#/0/0) by Brain Vaugh.
-See [Rendering large lists with react-window](https://addyosmani.com/blog/react-window/) by Addy Osmani for more background on virtual lists
+> Diagram from [Creating more efficient React views with windowing](https://bvaughn.github.io/forward-js-2017/#/0/0) by Brain Vaughn

-Keep in mind that there are drawbacks with using virtual lists.
-The biggest are poor accessiblity and findability.
+There are drawbacks with using virtual lists.
+They stem from the fact that with a virtual list not all of the page content is rendered into the DOM.

-- Accessibility: is not great as a screenreader cannot read out all of the content of a page
+- Accessibility: screenreaders cannot read out all of the content of a page
-- Findability:

-TODO!!
+- Findability: native find (<kbd>meta</kbd> + <kbd>f</kbd>) will not find things that are not rendered in the DOM.

 ## Support